 When a UE registers over an Access Type with a PLMN, the UE shall also indicate in the Registration Request message when the Requested NSSAI is based on the Default Configured NSSAI.

+A UE shall signal its support of incompatible network slices in the Registration Request message.
+If a UE does not Support this feature, it shall only be configured with mutually compatible Network Slices.